History of The Bill: 2009–2010: grittier drama

 Prior to the revamp, a total of six characters were written out as the cast was trimmed, with Lisa Maxwell as DI Samantha Nixon the only one of the six who chose to exit rather than face the axe; Maxwell cited personal reasons including two miscarriages that saw her take time off-screen from September 2008 until January 2009.
 The harshest dismissal was that of Kaye Wragg (PC Diane Noble), who made just one appearance after returning from maternity leave in a plot that revealed she was joining neighbouring station Barton Street as a sergeant, wanting one night at Sun Hill to prepare for the transfer after spending her time off-screen working for a county force.
-Claire Goose (Insp.
-Rachel Weston) also exited the series just prior to the revamp as she herself went on maternity leave, but due to the series being axed while she was off-screen, whether or not she was due to return was never confirmed.
+Claire Goose (Insp Rachel Weston) also exited the series just prior to the revamp as she herself went on maternity leave, but owing to the series being axed while she was off-screen, whether or not she was due to return was never confirmed.
 Her exit saw her promise to join Superintendent John Heaton's new human trafficking division for one year, hinting that she may have returned to Sun Hill, despite Sergeant Dale Smith being promoted into her place.

-In another controversial move just under two years after Jeff Stewart was axed, 22-year show veteran PC Tony Stamp was sacked by the show's producers soon after the revamp, stating they felt Stamp did not 'fit in with the show's new dynamic'; actor Graham Cole said he was devastated to leave the show, having been a regular since 1988 and an extra from 1984.
+In another controversial move just under two years after Jeff Stewart was axed, 22-year show veteran PC Tony Stamp was sacked by the show's producers soon after the revamp, stating they felt Stamp did not "fit in with the show's new dynamic"; actor Graham Cole said he was devastated to leave the show, having been a regular since 1988 and an extra from 1984.
 His last appearance came in the episode "Rescue Me" on 5 November 2009 as the character left to join Police Training school Hendon as an advanced driving instructor.
 Ali Bastian also resigned from her role as (PC Sally Armstrong) after joining the lineup of Strictly Come Dancing, while Claire Foster mysteriously left her role of PC Millie Brown around the same time; 2009 ended as the only year in the 27-year run of the series not to include a new character arrival.

-2010: Cancellation
+2010: cancellation

-With ratings in decline less than a year into the new format ITV announced on 26 March 2010 it would not be commissioning further episodes beyond the current series, citing the new format failing to arrest the ratings decline.
+With ratings in decline less than a year into the new format, ITV announced on 26 March 2010 that it would not be commissioning further episodes beyond the current series, citing the new format failing to arrest the ratings' decline.
 Fans appealed with online petitions, Facebook groups and media attention, in order to get ITV to reconsider, but attempts were unsuccessful.
-Filming ceased in June 2010, and the final episode of The Bill - "Respect: Part 2" aired on Tuesday, 31 August 2010, followed by a special tribute show named "Farewell The Bill".
+Filming ceased in June 2010, and the final episode of The Bill, "Respect: Part 2", aired on 31 August 2010, followed by a special tribute show named "Farewell The Bill".